-But Wal-Mart and Lang's statement comparing Equate to Qunol is false because 1 81. testing shows that Qunol, unlike Equate, timely ruptures, and offers substantially more 2 3 dissolution than Equate: at most, Equate offers only half the dissolution of Qunol and thus simply cannot, like Qunol, offer "3 times better absorption" than competing products.
-The 4 products are also formulated differently and employ different techniques to solve the CoQ10 5 dissolution problem.
-For example, Qunol includes 150 International Units (IU) of Vitamin E 6 7 to promote solubility, while Equate contains only 10 IU of Vitamin E (in the form of d-alpha 8 Tocopherol) (which Wal-Mart and Lang do not even disclose).
+76. Qunol is a highly-respected, "high end" or "name" brand CoQ10 supplement, well-known to CoQ10 consumers.
+Its Q-Gel-branded CoQ10 supplements have been shown to effectively increase absorption in at least five bioavailability studies, and its "3X" claim has been investigated and upheld by the NAD.
+Wal-Mart's statement comparing Equate to Qunol is false because testing shows that Qunol, unlike Equate, timely ruptures, and offers substantially more dissolution than Equate: at most, Equate offers only half the dissolution of Qunol and thus simply cannot, like Qunol, offer "3 times better absorption" than competing products.
+The products are also formulated differently and employ different techniques to solve the CoQ10 dissolution problem.
+For example, Qunol includes 150 International Units (IU) of Vitamin E to promote solubility, while Equate contains only 10 IU of Vitamin E (in the form of d-alpha Tocopherol) (which Wal-Mart does not even disclose).